qt911025/d20m-srd-zhcn/target/2Arcana秘法/10ArcanaPsionics.md

 Charged Shot
 At 5th level, a Psionic Agent may do additional damage with a ranged attack.
 Before making any single ranged attack, the Psionic Agent, as a free action, spends a power point to “charge” a weapon.
 The next attack deals an extra 1d4 points of damage if it hits (if it misses, it deals no damage, and the power point is still spent).
 The Psionic Agent may spend multiple free actions and power points in a single round if she has multiple attacks, but may only “charge” each attack once.
 A shot remains “charged” for a number of rounds equal to her levels in this class.
 Combat Manifestation
-At 7th level, a Psionic Agent becomes adept at manifesting psionic powers in combat.
-She gets a +4 bonus on Concentration checks to manifest a power while on the defensive.
+At 7th level, a Psionic Agent becomes adept at manifesting psionic powers in combat. 灵战士在防御姿态释放灵力所进行的专注检定将获得4点加值。 Power Penetration
-Power Penetration
 At 8th level, the Psionic Agent’s powers are more potent at breaking through power resistance (and spell resistance) of opponents.
 The Psionic Agent gains a +2 on manifester level checks to beat a creature’s power resistance.
 For those campaigns where spell resistance and power resistance are equal, it applies to spell resistance as well.
 Deadly Aim